Mental Health Facilities Charleston, WV

 Westbrook Jackson County - 29.0 miles from Charleston, WV

 Westbrook Jackson County is a mental health treatment center in Ripley, West Virginia, located at 3066 Charleston Road, part of the 25271 zip code.
 Westbrook Jackson County provides outpatient treatment and telemedicine/telehealth.
-Westbrook Jackson County also offers trauma therapy, cognitive behavioral therapy and couples/family therapy to young adults, adults and seniors 65 or older.
+Westbrook Jackson County also offers psychotropic medication, behavior modification and dialectical behavior therapy to seniors 65 or older, children / adolescents and young adults.
 Westbrook Jackson County supports people requiring dual diagnosis treatment and people with trauma.
-Westbrook Jackson County also provides psychosocial rehabilitation services, housing services and suicide prevention services.
+Westbrook Jackson County also provides education services, vocational rehabilitation services and assertive community treatment.

 Learn More